-Divide the boys into two teams.
+Divide the Scouts into two teams.
 Have the first team line up behind home plate.
-The leader will hold all the cards in his hand so that the boys can’t see the numbers.
+The leader will hold all the cards in their hand so that the kids can't see the numbers.

-If he doesn’t know the correct answer or if he draws the X card, the Cub Scout is out.
+If the player doesn't know the correct answer or if they draw the X card, the Cub Scout is out.